Banshkhali carnage: History

 Assistant superintendent of police Clarence Gomez did not include Aminur Rahman Chowdhury in the initial charge sheet filed on 14 December 2005 which was challenged by Dr. Bimal Sheel in a Chittagong court.
 The court ordered additional probes and a new charge sheet was submitted on 27 November 2007 by Assistant superintendent of police Shafiqur Rahman.
 This charge sheet was also challenged in court by Dr Bimal Sheel.
 A new charge sheet was created by Assistant superintendent of police Khurshid Jamil of the Criminal Investigation Department (CID), where the case was transferred from Bangladesh Police.

 Assistant superintendent of police Hla Ching Pru filed a case in January 2011 charging 38 individuals with arson, looting, and murder.
 The prosecutor added the charge of murder with motive to grab property.
 17 of the accused are on bail and 19 are currently fugitives.

 In May 2012, court proceedings in the Banshakhali carnage case began.
 It was momentarily transferred to the Speedy Trial Tribunal but returned to the regular court after failing to get a verdict within the stipulated time.
 On 6 June 2012, accused Aminul Haq alias Amin Chairman was arrested by Bangladesh Police from Banshkhali upazila.
 One of the accused, Aminur Rahman Chowdhury, is a politician of Bangladesh Nationalist Party, then the party in power, and president of its Kalipur union unit.
 Aminur Rahman Chowdhury's cousin, Jafrul Islam Chowdhury, was a member of parliament and the state minister for environment and forest.
 On 24 February 2014, Nirmal Shil, a prosecution witnesses testified in court that the arson was preplanned as part of an attempt to grab the victim's property.

+As of November 2021, the trial in the case has not been completed.
+Rana Dasgupta, general secretary of the Hindu Buddhist Christian Unity Council, described the delay as part of the impunity that surrounds cases on attacks on religious minorities.